EmbarkStudios/kajiya/README.md

 To build `kajiya` [you need Rust](https://www.rust-lang.org/tools/install).

-Once Rust is installed, build and run the viewer app via:
+Once Rust is installed, open a command prompt in the project folder, then build and run the viewer app via:

 ```
 cargo run --bin view --release